FIXTradingCommunity/fixp-specification/v1-1/doc/07UsageExamples.md

 ### Disconnection

-When the transport level session itself (TCP socket) has been disconnected then the session needs to be Negotiated and Established.
+When the transport layer session itself (TCP socket) has been disconnected then the session needs to be Negotiated and Established.

 | **Message Received**                              | **Message Sent**    | **Session ID (UUID)** | **Timestamp** | **Request Timestamp** | **Client Flow** | **Keep Alive Interval** | **Server Flow** | **Reason** |
 |---------------------------------------------------|---------------------|-----------------------|---------------|-----------------------|-----------------|-------------------------|-----------------|------------|